Structure Formation with Dark Magnetohydrodynamics: Dark Magnetic Fields: Generation, Cosmological Constraints, and Caveats

 where $\Gamma(x)$ is the gamma function.
 The physical RMS magnetic field at comoving scale $\lambda_{\rm com}$ and redshift $z$ can be represented in terms of the comoving magnetic field at reference scale $\lambda_B$ as

+Throughout the paper, we do not assume any particular mechanism to generate PMFs.
+However, in order to avoid the development of turbulence on scales of interest, we assume that the energy injection scale is much smaller than the transition scale in Eq. \eqref{eqn:transition_scale}.
 In the following subsection, we summarize current constraints on SM PMFs and show how these bounds can be mapped onto constraints on dark PMFs.

-\subsection{Constraints on Standard Model Primordial Magnetic Fields}
+\subsection{Constraints on standard model primordial Magnetic Fields}

 Like SM magnetic fields, dark magnetic fields may also exist on large scales.
-For these magnetic fields to have appreciable effects on dark sector dynamics, they must be seeded by some mechanism in the early universe and may be enhanced through dynamo effects as the universe expands.
-Such mechanisms fall into two main categories: formation of primordial magnetic fields in the early universe, and late-universe dynamo amplification of weak seed fields generated by battery mechanisms.
+For these magnetic fields to have appreciable effects on dark sector dynamics, they must be seeded by some mechanism in the early Universe and may be enhanced through dynamo effects as the Universe expands.
+Such mechanisms fall into two main categories: formation of primordial magnetic fields in the early Universe, and late-Universe dynamo amplification of weak seed fields generated by battery mechanisms.

 A common mechanism for primordial seed magnetic field generation is the so-called Biermann battery, in which the plasma pressure gradient and temperature gradient are not aligned \cite{1962ApJ...136..615M, 1950ZNatA...5...65B}.
 In SM plasmas, the misalignment arises from electron-ion drift effects originating from the mass hierarchy between the two charged species.
-The Biermann battery is inoperative for symmetric charge species, such as in the dark $U(1)_D$ model under consideration.
+The Biermann battery is inoperative for charged species with equal masses, such as in the dark $U(1)_D$ model under consideration.
+In this instance, the contributions to the pressure gradient from the positive and negative species cancel.
+For more details see Appendix \ref{ap:Ohms}.
 Kinetic plasma instabilities, such as the Weibel instability~\cite{PhysRevLett.2.83, 10.1063/1.1705933} can also generate and amplify magnetic fields in plasmas with anisotropic velocity distributions~\cite{Medvedev_2006,2009ApJ...693.1133L}.
 In the SM sector, this is typically studied in the context of merging and collapsing galaxies.
 These mechanisms could be extended to the dark sector as well if significant velocity anisotropies can be created.